What Does a Fish and Game Warden Do?

 - Managing wildlife populations

 - Conducting search and rescue operations

 - Assisting with conservation programs

-- Investigating reports of damage to crops or property by wildlife
+- Investigating reports of wildlife causing damage to crops or property

 - Providing assistance to other law enforcement agencies

-- Ensuring public safety concerning wildlife concerns in populated areas (such as mountain lions, bears, coyotes, cougars and other types of wildlife)
+- Ensuring public safety from mountain lions, bears, coyotes, cougars, and other types of wildlife in populated areas

 - Compiling biological data

-- Aiding in the prosecution of court cases and testifying at trial
+- Aiding in the prosecution of court cases and testifying at trials

 Fish and Game Warden Salary

 The annual salary for a fish and game warden can vary based on level of education, experience, and skills.
 According to the U.S. Bureau of Labor Statistics, as of May 2018, fish and game wardens earned the following:

 - Median Annual Salary: $57,710 ($27.75/hour)